Diabetes And Kidneys

 What does diabetes do?

 Diabetes is the leading cause of kidney disease and failure in Canada.
 Over time, hyperglycemia and hypertension come to damage the tiny vessels in the kidneys that filter blood.
-This leads to a protein called albumin ending up in urine instead of being synthesized by the body.
+Normally, when the kidneys filter blood, they reabsorb protein.
+But, if they're injured, protein can pass through and enter the urine.
 “Microalbuminuria” occurs when small amounts of albumin are found in urine, and “proteinuria” occurs when the amounts are larger.
 Basically, the body gets rid of useful proteins while keeping in waste and excess products.
 Kidneys then have to work harder to fulfill their role, which tires them out and can lead to kidney failure.

 What are the symptoms?